Matlatzinca people

-Matlatzinca is a name used to refer to different Indigenous ethnic groups in the Toluca Valley in the state of México, located in the central highlands of Mexico.
+Matlatzinca (/ˌmɑːtlətˈsiŋkə/, /nah/) is a name used to refer to different Indigenous ethnic groups in the Toluca Valley in the state of México, located in the central highlands of Mexico.
 The term is applied to the ethnic group inhabiting the valley of Toluca and to their language, Matlatzinca.
+The Matlatzinca people share many cultural similarities to the Otomi and Mazahua, who speak related languages.

+Names

+The name Matlatzinca is of Nahuatl origin, being derived from the word matlatl (net), because the Matlatzinca used nets to shuck corn.
+An alternative theory suggests it is derived from tematlatl (sling).
+Whatever the case, this name has also been spelled Matlalcinga or Matlaltzinga.

 When used as an ethnonym, Matlatzinca refers to the people of Matlatzinco.
 Matlatzinco was the Aztec (Nahuatl) term for the Toluca Valley.
-The political capital of the valley was also referred to as “Matlatzinco”; this was a large city whose ruins are today known as the archaeological site of Calixtlahuaca.
-In Prehispanic times the Toluca Valley was the home to speakers of at least four languages: Otomi, Matlatzinca, Mazahua, and Nahuatl.
-Thus speakers of any of these languages could be called “Matlatzinca” if they resided in the Toluca Valley.
-When the Aztec native historical sources or the Spanish chroniclers refer to “the Matlatzinca” it is often not clear where they mean speakers of the Matlatzinca language, the peoples of the Toluca Valley, or even the inhabitants of Calixtlahuaca.
+The political capital of the valley was also referred to as Matlatzinco; this was a large city whose ruins are today known as the archaeological site of Calixtlahuaca.
+In prehispanic times the Toluca Valley was the home to speakers of at least four languages: Otomi, Matlatzinca, Mazahua, and Nahuatl.
+Thus speakers of any of these languages could be called "Matlatzinca" if they resided in the Toluca Valley.
+When the Aztec native historical sources or the Spanish chroniclers refer to "the Matlatzinca" it is often not clear where they mean speakers of the Matlatzinca language, the peoples of the Toluca Valley, or even the inhabitants of Calixtlahuaca.

+Another old name for the Matlatzinca is Quata (singular)/Quaquata (plural), derived from the Nahuatl quaitl (head) and ta (sling), thus meaning those who wear slings on their heads.
+This name was hispanized to guata.

+In Michoacán, the Matlatzinca were referred to as Pirinda.